hyundonk/amazon-cloudfront-manager/README.md

 ### Best Practices

-1. **Use CloudFront Manager**: Always create/delete origins through the CloudFront Manager to ensure proper OAC management
+1. **Use CloudFront Manager**: Always create distributions through the CloudFront Manager to ensure proper authentication setup

-2. **Don't Manual OAC Changes**: Avoid manually modifying OACs or S3 bucket policies outside of the system
+2. **Don't Manual Changes**: Avoid manually modifying OACs/OAIs or S3 bucket policies outside of the system

 3. **Monitor Usage**: Regularly review which distributions are using which origins

 4. **Clean Up**: Delete unused distributions before attempting to delete origins

-5. **Backup Policies**: Consider backing up S3 bucket policies before making changes
+5. **Understand the Difference**:
+   - Single-origin distributions use OAC (modern, recommended)
+   - Multi-origin distributions use OAI (Lambda@Edge compatible)

-This automated OAC management ensures that your CloudFront distributions have secure, properly configured access to S3 origins without requiring manual policy management.
+This dual authentication system ensures that your CloudFront distributions have secure, properly configured access to S3 origins while maintaining compatibility with Lambda@Edge functions for multi-origin routing.

 ## CORS Handling